vladf58/mbrOvrwriter/README.md

 # MbrOverWritter

 Here is a simple malware that overrides the MBR sector of the disk.
 The malware was written for a school project.
-It is supposed to demonstrate in a simple way how a spyware works.
+It is supposed to demonstrate in a simple way how a ransomware works.

 ## Architecture
 The malware was written for a windows 10 operating system.